-PERS-4013GS, working with U.S. Fleet Forces Command and the Active Duty Augmentation Branch (PERS-4G3), coordinate all Active Duty Enlisted detailing and support for the Overseas Contingency Operations Support Assignments (OSA) program.
-Active Duty enlisted personnel currently augment to Joint Task Forces in support of Operations Enduring Freedom, Operation New Dawn and numerous others campaigns.
+PERS-4013, working with U.S. Fleet Forces Command and the Active Duty Augmentation Branch (PERS-4G3), coordinate all Active Duty Enlisted detailing and support for the Overseas Contingency Operations Support Assignments (OSA) program.
+Active Duty enlisted personnel currently augment to Joint Task Force assignments.

 WHAT is an OSA?

 OSA is an acronym for Overseas Contingency Operations Support Assignments.
 This program replaced the Global War on Terrorism Support Assignment (GSA) process for Enlisted Sailors.
 Members that volunteer and are selected for OSA billets will receive TEMADD orders.
-These orders will take them from their current parent command to their check-in site (NMPS), through a mission specific training track and into country for their assignment.
+These orders will take them from their current parent command to their check-in site Navy Mobilization Processing Site (NMPS), through a mission specific training track and into country for their assignment.
 Upon completion of the assignment, the member will return back to their parent command.
-O SA Sailor’s personnel pay and lodging entitlements will now be equal to those of IAMM Sailors, leading to better quality of life and entitlement equity for all IA Sailors.
+OSA Sailor’s personnel pay and lodging entitlements will now be equal to those of Individual Augmentee Manpower Management (IAMM) Sailors, leading to better quality of life and entitlement equity for all Individual Augentee (IA) Sailors.
 Read the FAQs here.